Delaware County Pennsylvania assistance programs.

 - Food assistance : Turn to the agency if you need help keeping food on your table.
 Receive free groceries and even holiday meals.

-- Other services include free back to school supplies, possible gasoline vouchers for employment, disaster relief and more.
+- Other services include free back to school supplies, possible gasoline vouchers for employment, free Christmas toys or meals from Adopt a Family, disaster relief and more.

 Call the Salvation Army at (610) 874-0423.
 Or find more information on Salvation Army assistance in Delaware County.